Homeschool.com interviewed Linda Dobson. Here are some frequently asked questions about homeschooling preschool and loving every minute of it!

 Q: At what age should I start homeschooling preschool?

-A: Have you helped your child play pat-a-cake, sing the ABC song, tie a shoe?
-Have you guided your child until her inner drive sent her walking, talking, self-feeding?
+A: Did you help your child play pat-a-cake, sing the ABC song, tie a shoe?
+Remember guiding your child until her inner drive sent her walking, talking, self-feeding?
 Truth is, any thoughtful parent “homeschools” long before her child sets foot in the schoolhouse door.
-The only reason we don’t typically think in these terms is that we’ve been conditioned to believe there is a specific place to go at a specific time to be taught by specific people who have been “certified” to do so.
+We don’t typically think in these terms.
+That is because we have been lead to believe there is a specific place to go at a specific time for learning.
+And that children need specific people who have been “certified” to do so.

-You’ve already begun homeschooling, even if you didn’t call it that.
-I like to think of “official” homeschooling as merely continuing the very natural act of observing what your child seems eager to learn about the world around her, and helping her achieve her self-imposed goals, step-by-step, at a pace that keeps up with her desire yet doesn’t frustrate.
+You’ve already been homeschooling, even if you didn’t call it that.
+I like to think of “official” homeschooling as merely continuing what you can been doing.
+The very natural act of observing what your child learns about the world around her.

-You’ve already begun homeschooling, so just keep it up!
-The thing I remember best about homeschooling with early years children is how much fun it was…reading so many books together, reading, reading, reading, playing games that taught basic math concepts, writing short stories, poems, and letters to Grandma, taking long walks, answering questions or admitting I didn’t know and researching together, and listening to long explanations of how they solved problems while working on their forts in the woods.
+You’re already homeschooling, so just keep it up!
+The thing I remember best about homeschooling with early years children is how much fun it was.
+The reading of so many books together, reading, reading, and reading some more.
+The playing games that taught basic math concepts.
+Writing short stories, poems, and letters to Grandma.
+Then taking long walks, answering questions or admitting I didn’t know and researching together.
+And listening to long explanations of how they solved problems while working on their forts in the woods.

 Have no fear.
-Your observation of needs and desires, coupled with trust in your love and in your child’s innate push to learn, will more than cover the skills outlined in anybody’s curriculum.
-The bottom line – no matter where your child learns – is that you as a parent are responsible for her education.
+Your observation of needs and desires will more than cover the skills outlined in anybody’s curriculum.
+As well as, trust in your love and in your child’s innate push to learn, The bottom line – no matter where your child learns – is that you as a parent are responsible for her education.